benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="node_map" type="np.ndarray">

 A 2d `numpy` array representing the data points.
+The length of the first dimension should match that of the `data_uids`.
 The indices of the second dimension correspond as follows:

 | idx | property |
 |-----|:----------|